guacsec/trustify-mcp/README.md

 - OPENID_CLIENT_ID: The ID of the client for the OpenID provider
 - OPENID_CLIENT_SECRET: The secret of the client for the OpenID provider

+For development purposes, the authentication to the MCP server (not to the remote Trustify APIs) can be disabled running the MCP server with the environment variable `AUTH_DISABLED=true`.

 ## Stdio

 The MCP Clients, e.g. [MCP Inspector](https://github.com/modelcontextprotocol/inspector) and Claude Desktop, usually requires the path to the binary of the MCP Server so it's a matter of building the Trustify MCP Server with the stdio transportation in order to consume it from MCP Clients.